NBISweden/workshop-reproducible-research/docs/jupyter.md

     ```

 ## Widgets and interactive plotting
 Since we're typically running our notebooks in a web browser, they are quite well suited for also including more interactive elements.
-A typical use case would be that you want to communicate some results to a collaborator or to a wider audience, and that you would like them to be able to affect how the results are displayed.
-It could for example be to select which gene to plot for, or to see how some parameter value affects a clustering.
+A typical use case could be that you want to communicate some results to a collaborator or to a wider audience, and that you would like them to be able to affect how the results are displayed.
+It could, for example, be to select which gene to plot for, or to see how some parameter value affects a clustering.
 Jupyter notebooks has great support for this in the form of widgets.

-Widgets are eventful python objects that have a representation in the browser, often as a control like a slider, textbox, etc. Let's try to add a slider that allows us to change the frequency of the sine curve we plotted previously.
+Widgets are eventful Python objects that have a representation in the browser, often as a control like a slider, textbox, etc. Let's try to add a slider that allows us to change the frequency of the sine curve we plotted previously.

 ```python
 %matplotlib notebook